By Andrea Childs published

 'When opting for an elegant, understated aesthetic, choose worktops and accessories that blend, rather than sharply contrast, to curate a consistent look,' Simmons continues.
 'Natural textures and organic shapes add a stylish touch and inject the homeowners’ personality throughout the design.'

-If you want a truly pure look, scroll through our white kitchen ideas are a great place to start.
+If you want a truly pure look, our white kitchen ideas are a great place to start.

 25. Include a range cooker